Acknowledgement of Country

 Loading Events

-Join artists Linda Brescia and Josseline Jeria for a dynamic portraiture workshop that explores painting as the primary method of expression.
+Join exhibiting artist Linda Brescia and We Are Studios artist Josseline Jeria for a dynamic portraiture workshop that explores painting as the primary method of expression.

 Together, Linda and Josseline will guide participants through various approaches to portraiture and delve into themes of identity and storytelling.